Evoked object from numpy array.

 Can be a string to load a covariance from disk.

-See also mne.Evoked.plot_white()
+See also mne.Evoked.plot_white() for additional inspection

 of noise covariance properties when whitening evoked data.